Ichmed/Thousndoor/World/Creatures/Carnae/Rosmar.md

 ### Diet
 While Rosmar are omnivorous, their traditional diet consists mostly of fish, whales, and other ocean dwellers, supplemented by root vegetables.
 ### Dimorphism
 Like all Carnae, Rosmar have males and females.
-Both are of similar size and stature with the most distinguishing features being the larger beards of males and the large tusks only present in post pubescent males.
+Both are of similar size and stature, with the most distinguishing features being the larger beards of males and the large tusks only present in post-pubescent males.